How to Bathe in a Japanese Onsen

 Basic rules for entering an onsen

-There are some basic rules to follow inside an onsen:
+There are a few basic rules to follow inside an onsen:

 • You must wash your body before entering the water;

-• Do not disturb others, nor swim in the water;
+• Do not disturb others or swim in the water;

-• Women with long hair must tie it up;
+• Women with long hair should tie it up;

-• You should not put the towel in the water (some places allow it);
+• Do not put the towel in the water, unless the place allows it;

 How to bathe in the Hot Springs of Japan

-There are also some important rules and factors that you should not forget:
+There are also a few important details you should not forget:

-• Take off your shoes – Onsen always have traditional floors (tatami) in the changing rooms, entering with shoes on these floors is a major cause of embarrassment.
-There will always be a place for you to take off your shoes before entering the changing room or even the location;
+• Take off your shoes - Onsen often use traditional flooring in the changing rooms, so entering with shoes on is an easy way to look out of place.
+There will always be a spot where you can leave them before entering the bath area;

-• Do not enter the wrong bath – Bathhouses are usually divided by gender, most of the time the women’s bath is represented by a red towel with the kanji for woman (女) and the men’s bath will be represented by a blue towel and the kanji for man (男);
+• Do not enter the wrong bath - Bathhouses are usually divided by gender.
+In many places, the women's bath is marked with red signs and the kanji for woman (女), while the men's bath is marked with blue signs and the kanji for man (男);

-• Remove your clothes – Practically all onsen prohibit entering with clothes in the bath.
-So do not be embarrassed to be naked around others.
-Take off your clothes and place them in the baskets or lockers provided.
-The only thing you can take with you to the onsen is a small towel, which should not get wet and can be placed on your head;
+• Remove your clothes - Practically all onsen prohibit swimsuits and regular clothing in the bath.
+Do not be embarrassed to be naked around others.
+Place your clothes in the baskets or lockers provided.
+The only thing you can usually take with you is a small towel, and it should stay out of the water;

-• Shower first – No onsen allows you to enter the bath without washing first.
-Some provide a small stool with a showerhead.
-Others you will find a bucket with
+• Shower first - No onsen allows you to enter the bath without washing first.
+Some provide a small stool with a showerhead, while others give you a bucket, water and a shower area nearby;

 Of course, there are small differences in the rules from onsen to onsen.
 They are usually posted on the walls in Japanese.
-See what people do to imitate them.
+Watch what other people do and follow their lead.

 How to bathe in the Hot Springs of Japan